kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 	- We should somehow combine events together and send several of them in a single request to the partitioner service.
 This is what batching is about.
 - How it works then
 	- Instead of sending each event individually, we first put events into a buffer.
 We then wait up to several seconds before sending buffer's content or until batch fills up, whichever comes first.
 	- There are many benefits of batching: it increases throughput, it helps to save on cost, request compression is more effective.
+- Cons
-But there are drawbacks as well.
-It introduces some complexity both on the client and the server side.
+	- It introduces some complexity both on the client and the server side.
 	- For example think of a scenario when partitioner service processes a batch request and several events from the batch fail, while other succeed.
 Should we re-send the whole batch?
 Or only failed events?
 #### Load Balancer
 #### Partitioner Service and Partitions
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyODQ3NTM2NTcsMTY2MDc0NDEwLC0xOT
-EwNjMyOTQ3LC02MjE3MjY4NDAsLTEzNTIwMDY2MjUsLTE3ODQ3
-NzExNTgsMjEyMTAwNzM3NCwtNjE4NDI1MTUxLC0xOTUyMjc0MD
-kyLC0xNzMwMTYyNjg0LC02NTkxMjg5NzQsLTczMDgwNTI0NSwx
-NDE5MTg2NjMxLDcxMDA1OTY4OSw0NDY3NjIyNDEsMTM2OTQ1Nz
-Y0LC0xNTkwOTE1NDcwLC0xMzQ2MzM3ODk0LDQ2NDYzOTQ4M119
+eyJoaXN0b3J5IjpbMzMzNDIxMzU5LDE2NjA3NDQxMCwtMTkxMD
+YzMjk0NywtNjIxNzI2ODQwLC0xMzUyMDA2NjI1LC0xNzg0Nzcx
+MTU4LDIxMjEwMDczNzQsLTYxODQyNTE1MSwtMTk1MjI3NDA5Mi
+wtMTczMDE2MjY4NCwtNjU5MTI4OTc0LC03MzA4MDUyNDUsMTQx
+OTE4NjYzMSw3MTAwNTk2ODksNDQ2NzYyMjQxLDEzNjk0NTc2NC
+wtMTU5MDkxNTQ3MCwtMTM0NjMzNzg5NCw0NjQ2Mzk0ODNdfQ==

 -->